Executive Director and Loan Officer

 He is a Member of the Menominee Tribe, and holds a double Associates’ Degree in Tribal Legal Studies and Sustainable Development from the College of Menominee Nation, a certificate in Small Business Development and Entrepreneurship from the Institute of American Indian Arts, and a Bachelors’ Degree in Democracy and Justice Studies with a minor in First Nations Studies from the University of Wisconsin-Green Bay.

-NiiCaP Board members represent an excellent cross section of the Target Market area.
+NiiCaP Board members represent an excellent cross section of our Target Market areas.

-The Board is accountable to the Target Market via public meetings, community involvement and periodic public reporting and information.
+The Board is accountable to our Target Market thru public meetings, community involvement, and periodic public reporting and information.

 Experience and knowledgeable of Native cultural heritage, Native dance performer, business person, and well versed in Native law.

-Sokaogon Chippewa Tribal member, Manager of Tribal Enterprise: SCH Convenience Store.
-Ms. Anaya is an experienced manager, understanding of business operations, sales, staffing, inventory, purchasing, and marketing.
+Ms. Anaya is an experienced manager, understanding of business operations, sales, staffing, inventory, purchasing and marketing.

-Lac du Flambeau Tribal member.
+Lac du Flambeau Tribal Member.
 Retired private business owner.
-Experienced business owner and manager, experience with lending (as a business owner/consumer of lending products).
+Experienced business owner and manager, experience with lending as a business owner and consumer of lending products.